 To decide what kind of coverage you need, you should consider how much coverage you can acquire.
 Look at what other owners pay for upgrades, such as flooring, cabinetry, and countertops, to determine what kind of coverage will be needed if you are under a bare walls-in insurance policy.

 Also, you have to decide if you want cash-value or replacement-cost coverage.
 It is generally recommended to get replacement-cost coverage, as this will typically pay more (the entire value of replacing the item at today’s cost standards).

 You must also decide if the coverage will be for content, structure, or both items.
 Content coverage looks at furniture, area rugs, electronics, jewelry, and valuable artwork/collectibles, while structure items include flooring, cabinetry, countertops, carpeting, and lighting.
 You can also look at what you have and want to be covered to decide how much coverage to acquire.

 Other things to consider are flood and wind damage coverage.
-While the condo association’s flood coverage will cover the floors and structural issues for the most part, it is highly unlikely it would cover any of your property that was damaged.
+While the condo association flood coverage will cover the floors and structural issues for the most part, it is doubtful it would cover any of your property that was damaged.